giftyemefatechhub/sustainableproject/public/doc/python-venv.md

 The article is written to be used on one of the following environments.

 * Windows where Python is installed in the Windows installation and the terminal used is Git Bash.
-* Linux, macOS or Windows with WSL.
+* Linux, macOS or Windows with WSL using a bash compatible terminal.

 [[_TOC_]]